Parenting My Non-Verbal Son

-“I’m supposed to say that being the father to a seven-year old non-verbal son with Autism is very hard.
-I could list all the things that make raising him more difficult than it would be to raise another child.
+“I’m supposed to say that being the father to a seven-year-old non-verbal son with autism is very hard.
+I could list all the things that make raising him more difficult than it would be raising another child.
 Maybe I can even call myself a ‘superhero’ or a ‘warrior’ merely for taking care of him.

 In reality, my son Lucas is one of my favorite people.
 The day I became his father was truly one of the greatest moments of my life.

 I know that some people outside our home might think that statement is an exaggeration for the sake of good feelings.
 After all, they see my son’s apparently uninterested demeanor, echoing claps, or occasional shouts as jarring and different.

 His perceived shortcomings are front and center for all to see.
 For many, that’s all they see.